jgperrin/net.jgp.labs.spark.football/README.md

 Playing with soccer datasets to illustrate some of Spark's features in Java.

-If you are in interested in using Spark with Java, consider the **Spark with Java** book by Jean Georges Perrin and published by Manning.
+If you are in interested in using Spark in Action, 2e, consider the **Spark in Action, 2e** book by Jean-Georges Perrin and published by Manning.
 Find out more about the book at: [https://www.manning.com/books/spark-with-java](https://www.manning.com/books/spark-with-java).

 Designed for Apache Spark v3.0.0.